microsoft/rego-cpp/README.md

 See the [examples](examples/README.md) directory for examples of how to use the library from different langauages.

-## Language Support
+## Language Support {#language-support}

-We support v0.68.0 of Rego as defined by OPA, with the following grammar:
+We support v1.8.0 of Rego as defined by OPA, with the following grammar:

 ```ebnf
 module          = package { import } policy